yellowmessenger/documentation/docs/platform_concepts/studio/analyze/analyseoverview.md

 sidebar_label: Chat analytics overview
 ---

 With the advent of generative AI bots, it has become increasingly crucial to monitor their performance and their impact on user decisions and business objectives.
-The **Analysis** section within the **Studio** module provides a comprehensive view of various metrics related to the bot's performance and user interactions classified as:
+The **Analysis** section within the **Studio** module provides a comprehensive view of various metrics related to user interactions within **Chat metrics** (pertaining to a conversation when the **Dynamic chat nodes** are used).

-1. **Bot metrics**: Metrics of the overall AI bot
-2. **Chat metrics**: Metrics pertaining to a conversation when the Dynamic chat nodes are used

 <img src="https://imgur.com/UEsb3FH.png" alt="drawing" width="100%"/>

 :::info
 These metrics can be filtered for a particular time-range by clicking the data dropdown on the top right.
 :::

-## Bot metrics

-Coming soon!

 ----
 <!--